leon990x/Event-Guest-List-Automation/README.md

 # Event-Guest-List-Automation
+In iteration1, the project is developed concurrently in three parts.
+These three parts will be integrated in later iteration.

 ## Part1
 Web portal to show the event related information (box office ticket list and VIP guests info)